iconfu/svg-inject/README.md

     SVGInject.setOptions({
       cache: false, // no caching
       copyAttributes: false, // do not copy attributes from `<img>` to `<svg>`
-      makeIdsUnique: false, // do not make ids used in the SVG unique
+      makeIdsUnique: false, // do not make ids used within the SVG unique
       afterLoad: function(img, svg) {
         // add a class to the svg
         svg.classList.add("my-class");